rolwin100/react_native_sample_youtube/Readme.md

 yarn start -- --reset-cache
 ```

-## Note: code is compatible for android and ios mobile devices as of now
+## Note: code is compatible for android, ios and web platform.